mohan-chinnappan-n/cli-dx/notification.md

 ```
 $ cat feed/notification.json
 ```
+- Note:
-- Note: recipientIds in this use case is Case Record-Id
+    - recipientIds in this use case is User Record-Id
+    - targetId: Case Record-id
 ```json
 { "inputs" :
   [